UdeshikaDissa/Machine-Learning_Unsupervised-Learning/README.md

   Jupiter Notebook:Anaconda(5.1.0)with Python 2.7

 ## Instructions to excecute the script file:
-	Open Aassignmnet2 in Jupiter Notebook:Anaconda(5.1.0)with Python 2.7
+  Open Codes.ipynb in Jupiter Notebook:Anaconda(5.1.0)with Python 2.7
   Main menu-> Kernal-> Restart & Run All